 The production of hormones like growth hormone and testosterone, as well as the availability of amino acids and other nutrients, all play a role in growing muscle.
 Resistance training and consuming enough protein and other nutrients are your main tools for accelerating your body's rate of protein synthesis, which is essential for the growth of new muscle tissue.
 The right amount of resistance training triggers your body's hormones to create muscle.
 Still, for the process to produce muscle gains instead of muscular losses, enough protein and calories must be available.

-After working out, your body uses a biological process to fuse damaged muscle fibres to create new muscle protein strands or myofibrils to repair or replace them.
+After working out, your body uses a biological process to fuse damaged muscle fibers to create new muscle protein strands or myofibrils to repair or replace them.
 The thickening and multiplication of these repaired myofibrils result in muscular hypertrophy or growth.
 Muscular development occurs when the rate of muscle protein synthesis exceeds the rate of muscle protein breakdown.
 This adaptation does not take place whilst lifting weights.

 So, how can you truly give your muscle cells more muscle?
 Here, satellite cells step in and function as muscle stem cells.
 When triggered, they directly contribute to the formation of myofibrils by assisting in the addition of additional nuclei to the muscle cells.